 Along with the complaint and summons, you’ll also get notice about foreclosure mediation.
 A law passed in 2019, effective as of November 1, 2019, made New Jersey's foreclosure mediation program permanent.
 (Learn more in Nolo’s article New Jersey's Foreclosure Mediation Program.)

 If you don’t respond to the foreclosure suit, the bank may apply for an entry of foreclosure judgment.
-The bank must mail you a notice 14 days before applying for the final judgment giving one final chance to cure the default.
+The bank must mail you a notice 14 days before applying for the final judgment giving you one final chance to cure the default.
 (N.J.
 Stat.
 Ann. § 2A:50-58).
-If you respond to the notice within 10 days, saying you intend to cure the default, the bank has to provide an additional 45 days for you to cure the default before seeking an entry of final judgment.
+If you respond to the notice within 10 days, saying you intend to cure the default, the bank has to provide you with an additional 45 days to cure the default before it seeks an entry of final judgment.
 (N.J.
 Stat.
 Ann. § 2A:50-58).

 The bank must mail a notice of the sale to every party who has appeared in the action and the property owner at least ten days before the sale.
 The sheriff (the party that conducts the sale) posts a notice of sale at the property and in the sheriff’s office.
 The notice is also published in two newspapers.
 (New Jersey Court Rule 4:65-2, N.J.
 Stat.
 Ann. § 2A:50-64).

 New Jersey law provides protections similar to the federal Servicemembers Civil Relief Act to military servicemembers.
 Among other things, it states that a servicemember can potentially stay (postpone) court proceedings and that the period of military service is not included in the redemption period (see below).
 The law applies to servicemembers on federal active duty or in state military service pursuant to the governor’s orders.
 (N.J.
 Stat.
 Ann. §§ 38:23C-1 to 38:23C-26).